gavinz0228/pifetcher/README.md

 ```
 3. create a pifetcherConfig.json file, and add the fetcher mapping file that previously created to fetcher -> mappingConfigs with its name and file path

+num_works_per_time : defines the number of messages it try to fetch from the queue per work cycle
+polling_interval_on_active : time interval before fetching the next message when the worker status is active(meaning it fetched at least on message in the last worker cycle)
+polling_interval_on_idle : time interval before fetching the next message when the worker status is active(meaning it fetched no message in the last worker cycle)

 ```{
     "browser":{
         "browser_options":["--window-size=1920,1080", "--disable-extensions", "--proxy-server='direct://'", "--proxy-bypass-list=*", "--start-maximized","--ignore-certificate-errors", "--headless"],